What else can you use kale for? How about dip?

 - In a food processor or blender, chop the kale leaves.
 Put in a bowl and set aside.

-- Cut the cream cheese into small chunks and put in the food processor.
+- Cut the cream cheese into small pieces and add to the bowl of a food processor or blender.
 Add the seasoning, onion, and salt, if using.
-(If dipping with veggies, you might prefer a little saltiness, but if dipping salted chips or crackers, you may not need any salt in the dip).
+(If dipping with veggies, you might prefer a little saltiness, but if dipping salted chips or crackers, you may not need any salt).
 Blend well.

 - Add the Greek yogurt and blend until smooth.

 - Add the chopped kale, lemon juice, and half-and-half.
-Blend well.
-You can add more milk if needed to get to the consistency you prefer.
+Blend until smooth, adding more milk, if necessary, to reach the desired consistency.